rf20008/TheDiscordMathProblemBotRepo/README.md

 mysql_db_pass: Your password to the MySQL database
 mysql_db_name: Your MySQL database name
 source_code_link: link to the place that contains the bot's source code.
 This must be public and have the actual source code Filling it out __should__ fulfill the "Disclose source" requirement of GPLv3, if it is valid).
 However, unless I am sued or legally obligated to check if it's valid, I won't check.
+I might still check

 ## Attribution / Contributors